 Single copies may be made for research purposes.
 Researchers are responsible for determining any copyright questions.
 It is not necessary to seek our permission as the owner of the physical work to publish or otherwise use public domain materials that we have made available for use, unless Johns Hopkins University holds the copyright.

-Professor Feise was known for his extraordinary sensitivity in the analysis of poetry and the novel.
-His analysis of Goethe's "Werther" was regarded as one of the first great studiesof this German forerunner of the psychological novel.
-One of Feise's later works was a translation of the poetry of Heinrich Heine, in which he attempted to preserve the lyrical verse of the original for English readers.
-Dr. Feise died on June 17, 1966, survived by his wife Dorothy Findlay; two sons, Richard Feise of Clarksville, Pa. and Frederick Feise of Baltimore; and a daughter, Mrs. Dorelen Bunting of Albuquerque, NM.
+Professor Feise was known for his analysis of poetry and the novel, including Goethe's "Werther," and a translation of the poetry of Heinrich Heine, in which he attempted to preserve the lyrical verse of the original for English readers.
+Dr. Feise died on June 17, 1966, survived by his wife Dorothy Findlay; two sons, Richard Feise of Clarksville, Pa. and Frederick Feise of Baltimore; and a daughter, Dorelen Bunting of Albuquerque, NM.